-TABLE II: Digital euro verification of proofs and deposit protocol (r = 160).
+TABLE II: Digital euro growth with transactions measured in serialized bytes (r=160).

-the size of the fields, the digital euro will grow faster when elliptic curves of Type E are used, compared to curves of Type A.
+Table II shows that the growth rate of the digital euro significantly depends on the elliptic curve.
+The asymmetric pairing (Type F) has the lowest growth rate, resulting from the smaller element sizes as found in Table I. Due to the size of the elements, the digital euro will grow faster when elliptic curves of Type E are used, compared to curves of Type A.